Home » FOUND DECEASED — Alisha McQueen Never Returned From Walk To Nearby Gas Station

 “She sent that text message – I don’t know if she thought she was in danger or what,” Tanisha said.

 The description of a vehicle that Alisha texted may not mean much to some, but it means everything to her family.
-You see, Alisha’s estranged husband drove, you guessed it, a green, F-150 truck.
+You see, Alisha’s estranged husband drove a green, F-150 truck.
 According to Tanisha, her sister’s husband, Drewmeshus McQueen, Jr., had been abusing Alisha for years.

 “A very dysfunctional marriage,” Tanisha said.
 “There has been abuse, infidelities, just wasn’t a good relationship.
 But they are still legally married.
 My sister was talking about divorce.”